mdesanker/budget-api/README.md

 ## Backend Challenges

-- TypeScript took some getting used to (ongoing), but the ability to type check inputs is very useful.

-- Figuring out how to add user id to the request object with declaration merging took quite a while.
+- Adding user id to the request object with declaration merging.

-- Added routes to track major expense data in snapshots that could be displayed in charts and used to develop a budget plan, but this was not implemented in the frontend.
+- The expense routes for tracking major expense data in snapshots that could be displayed in charts and used to develop a budget plan, but this was not implemented in the frontend.

 ## Links